Try Our NEW Cat Name Generator

 As well as providing shelter and hiding spots for the fish, aquarium plants also help to remove harmful substances from the water and produce oxygen, creating a cleaner and healthier environment for the aquatic life.

-The fish are not as easily seen, making the aquarium less interesting to curious cats and feline paws.
+The fish are not as easily seen by the cat, making the aquarium less interesting to curious cats and feline paws.

 Clearing the area around the fish tank is also important, as it helps ensure that cats don’t have an easy platform to jump onto.
 Maintain a clean surface and removing tempting treats, such as fish food or cat treats.